streamnative/oxia-java/README.md

 - [Client](client/) for the Oxia service
 - [OpenTelemetry Metrics](client-metrics-opentelemetry/) integration with the client
 - [Testcontainer](testcontainers/) for integration testing with a local Oxia service
-- [Performance Test Tool](perf/) for performance testing with an Oxia service.
+- [Performance Test Tool](perf/) for performance testing with an Oxia service

 ## Build